U.S. to unveil 'economy first' approach to Mideast peace at Bahrain conference

 Among 179 proposed infrastructure and business projects is a $5 billion transport corridor to connect the West Bank and Gaza.

-“I laugh when they attack this as the ‘deal of the century,’” Kushner told Reuters, referring to the lofty nickname that Trump’s peace plan has assumed over the last two years.
+“I laugh when they attack this as the ‘deal of the century,’” Kushner told Reuters, referring to the lofty nickname that Trump’s peace plan has assumed over the past two years.

 “This is going to be the ‘opportunity of the century’ if they have the courage to pursue it.”